Gydetti/website-virtualcounsel/docs/onboarding/master-client-onboarding.md

    - Create client-specific documentation
    - Update maintenance procedures
    - Provide training materials if needed
+   - **📝 Document image requirements:** Note in handover that client images should be placed in `docs/onboarding/client-input-files/images/` for future optimization

 4. **🔄 MANDATORY: Update agent handover notes (`docs/onboarding/agent-work-handover-notes.md`):**
    - Document all work completed in this session